blagerweij/dotfiles/README.md

     dot crypt unlock

+You'll want to configure the GPG keystore first on your new machine.
+See https://github.com/AGWA/git-crypt for details.

-Update the .gitattributes file in your home-dir to specify which files require encryption.
+To add sensitive files, Update the .gitattributes file in your home-dir to specify which files require encryption.

 ## Install all software packages